Time management for teachers: 10 Time Saving Tips that help any teacher get organized for the school year. Includes free checklists, labels, and more!

-A few years back I started assigning my students a number.
+A few years back, I started assigning my students a number.
 This is a great classroom management and organization tip.

 Once your students learn their number, you can use it to get your students to line up in that order, call them to the carpet in that order, or call on students by numbers rather than names.
-I put their numbers on craft sticks and read out numbers at the carpet for turns.
+I put their numbers on craft sticks and read out numbers on the carpet for turns.
 I have used craft sticks to make collaborative learning groups or pairs for p.e.

 Student numbers are also great for labeling things in your classroom.
-You will only need to do this once and it will be ready in future years.
+You will only need to do this once, and it will be ready in future years.

 I have seen others use numbers on student work and work organization, assessments, pencils, clip charts, centers, and job charts.